JWoinski/designTask/readme.md

 docker-compose up --build
 ```

-### Configuration in application.properties
+### Configuration in application.yml

-You can modify the configuration in the src/main/resources/application.properties file to adjust any settings (e.g.,
+You can modify the configuration in the src/main/resources/application.yml file to adjust any settings (e.g.,
 Kafka, database, or email service configurations).

 ### Run the Application: